awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Data_Collection_Modules.md

 In some cases we have seen customers who have deployed all CloudFormation into just their Management Account have role access issues.
 If you have this issue then please do the below, if not please ignore.

 To fix this, all you have to do is remove/comment out the assume role parts of the Lambda code.
-Please see example below.
+This will be on different lines in each lambda function.

 ![Images/assume-role-comment.png](/Cost/300_Optimization_Data_Collection/Images/assume-role-comment.png)